Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

 where `{NAME}` is a unique name of a form (assuming there may be more than one form on a single page it is used to distinguish a requested snippet).

 The client opens a `/content/local/login/step1.html` page.
-A final form markup returned by Knot.x looks like:
+The final form markup returned by Knot.x looks like:

 ```html
 <!-- start compiled snippet -->
 <form method="post">